Outdoor Culture And Activities In London: Where To Find Theatre, Films And Live Music Al Fresco This Summer

 Regent's Park Open Air Theatre

-You could spend many hours wandering Regent's Park, and still never stumble across its Open Air Theatre, hidden within the park's Inner Circle.
-The auditorium is completely exposed to the elements, with tiered seating for around 1,200 audience members.
+You could spend hours wandering Regent's Park, and still never stumble across its Open Air Theatre, nestled within the park's Inner Circle.
+The auditorium is exposed to the elements, with tiered seating for around 1,200 audience members.

 There are usually three or four shows on the programme each summer, and at least a couple tend to be family-friendly (Peter Pan has been a favourite in the past).
-The season's longer than ever this year, beginning in March and running through until the end of September.
-For 2024, we're treated to no fewer than five different productions; Bear Snores On, Twelfth Night (they always slip a Shakespeare work in there somewhere), The Enormous Crocodile, The Secret Garden and Fiddler on the Roof.
-Comedy, film and music is sometimes hosted here too.
+The 2025 season begins in May and runs through until September.
+For 2025, we're treated to no fewer than five different productions; Shucked, Rodgers & Hammerstein's Dream Ballets, Noughts & Crosses, Brigadoon, and The Enormous Crocodile.
+Comedy, film and music is sometimes staged here too, and there's a Family Takeover Day towards the end of May.

 Things to do outdoors in London: the exterior of Shakespeare's Globe